The exact cook time can vary. Read below for our tips!

 Storage Tips

-After you’ve air fried turkey meatballs, you can store leftovers in a sealed container in the fridge for around 3-4 days.
-Because they are meat, use them sooner rather than later.
+You can store leftover turkey meatballs in a sealed container in the fridge for around 3-4 days.

-To reheat them, you can microwave them, toss them back in the air fryer (be sure not to dry them out), or add them to a pasta sauce (or other dish) as it’s simmering.
+To reheat them, you can microwave them, toss them back in the air fryer, or add them to a pasta sauce (or other dish) as it’s simmering.

 Related Recipes

-If you are looking for more tasty frozen appetizers, check out these air fryer creations:
+If you are looking for more tasty frozen appetizers, check out these options:

 - Frozen Sausage Rolls in the Air Fryer